Giveth/giveth-docs/whatisgiveth/externalContributors.md

 ### 3. Final decision

 After the 5-day advice process, the proposal can be updated using the collected feedback & moved to the voting phase.
 When the proposal doesn’t require a budget, it should be posted and voted on [Giveth Snapshot](http://snapshot.org/#/giv.eth/).
-If funding is necessary it should be posted and voted on in the [GIVgarden](https://gardens.1hive.org/#/xdai/garden/0xb25f0ee2d26461e2b5b3d3ddafe197a0da677b98).

-Don’t forget to post a link to the Snapshot or GIVgarden vote on the original Forum post.
+Don’t forget to post a link to the Snapshot vote on the original Forum post.
 To learn more about these voting apps & their requirements, check out our [documentation](./governanceProcess.md).

 :::tip